Having good communication in the workplace is really important. But why?

-You want your entire workforce to be able to communicate between themselves.
+You want your entire workforce to be able to communicate between themselves, especially when your business is working remotely.
 Create a communication channel where employees can share knowledge, discuss plans or arrange meetings in a casual setting.
 A common and handy tech tool we would suggest is Slack.

 We also have HeroThanks, which allows our employees to give shout outs and thanks to other employees when they do something great!
 It’s just another great way to keep communication open amongst the entire company.

-Communication isn’t all about talking.
-Listening skills are an important part of effective communication in the workplace.
+Communication in the workplace isn’t all about talking.
+Listening skills are an important part of effective and positive communication.
 How well do you listen to your employees or coworkers when they’re communicating something to you?

 You want everyone in your team to feel valued and respected and like their voice is being heard.
 To do this, you need to be a great listener.

 There you have it, some great ways to encourage effective communication in your workplace.
 But, what happens with the communication you can’t keep track of or have control over? 🤔